aludvigsen/immutable-validator/README.md

 > Deep validates an Object/Array/Map/List

 Simple tool to validate that your immutable-js object is fully immutable.
-Deep validates and logs if there are any leafs that are not an instance from immutable-js.
+Deep validates and logs paths if there are any leafs that are not an instance from immutable-js.
 Primitive values are ignored.

 ### What do I use it for?